opsmill/infrahub/docs/guides/jinja2-rfile.md

 ---
 icon: file-code
-label: Creating a Jinja Rendered File (RFile)
+label: Creating a Jinja rendered File (RFile)
 ---
-# Creating a Jinja Rendered File (RFile)
+# Creating a Jinja rendered File (RFile)

 Within Infrahub a [Transform](/topics/transformation) is defined in an [external repository](/topics/repository).
 However, during development and troubleshooting it is easiest to start from your local computer and run the render using [infrahubctl render](/infrahubctl/infrahubctl-render).

-The goal of this guide is to develop a Jinja Rfile and add it to Infrahub, we will achieve this by following these steps.
+The goal of this guide is to develop a Jinja RFile and add it to Infrahub, we will achieve this by following these steps.

 1. Identify the relevant data you want to extract from the database using a [GraphQL query](/topics/graphql), that can take an input parameter to filter the data
 2. Write a Jinja2 file that use the GraphQL query to read information from the system and render the data into a new format
-3. Create an entry for the Rfile within an .infrahub.yml file.
+3. Create an entry for the RFile within an .infrahub.yml file.
 4. Create a Git repository
-5. Test the Rfile rendering with infrahubctl
+5. Test the RFile rendering with infrahubctl
 6. Add the repository to Infrahub as an external repository
-7. Validate that the Rfile works by using the render API endpoint
+7. Validate that the RFile works by using the render API endpoint

 In this guide we are going to work with the builtin tag objects in Infrahub.
-It won't provide a Rfile that is very useful, the goal is instead to show how the Jinja Rendering works.
+It won't provide a RFile that is very useful, the goal is instead to show how the Jinja Rendering works.
 Once you have mastered the basics you will be ready to go on to create more advanced template.

 ## 1. Creating a query to collect the desired data